Gugulethu-Nyoni/formique/README.md

 ## Key Features

-  - Declarative Syntax: Define forms using a simple and intuitive schema.
+- **Declarative Syntax:** Define forms using a simple and intuitive schema.
-  - Wide Range of Inputs: Supports text, email, number, password, date, time, file uploads, and more.
+- **Wide Range of Inputs:** Supports text, email, number, password, date, time, file uploads, and more.
-  - Validation and Attributes: Easily specify validation rules and attributes for each form field.
+- **Validation and Attributes:** Easily specify validation rules and attributes for each form field.
-  - Dynamic Form Generation: Generate forms dynamically based on your schema.
+- **Dynamic Form Generation:** Generate forms dynamically based on your schema.
-  - Framework Agnostic: Currently works Semantq and vanilla JS.
+- **Framework Agnostic:** Currently works with Semantq and vanilla JS.
+(More frameworks to be added)
-  - Accessibility and usabality compliant: Formique yields form mark compliant with WCAG.
+- **Accessibility and Usability Compliant:** Formique yields form markup compliant with WCAG.
-  - Mobile responsive
+- **Mobile Responsive:** Forms are mobile responsive out of the box.
+- **Nested Dynamic Conditional Logic:** Implement complex conditional logic to show or hide form fields based on user input.
+- **Dynamic Dropdowns:** Create dropdowns whose options change dynamically based on other field selections.
+- **JavaScript-Driven Themes:** Apply themes dynamically using JavaScript for a customizable user interface.
+- **WAI-ARIA and WCAG-Compliant HTML:** Ensure all form elements are accessible and meet WCAG standards.
+- **Progressive Enhancement:** Forms function with or without JavaScript, ensuring accessibility and functionality across all environments.

 ## Why Choose Formique?

-   - Vanilla JS: No dependencies; works seamlessly with vanilla JS and Semantq JS framework.(More frameworks to be added)
+- **Vanilla JS:** No dependencies; works seamlessly with vanilla JS and Semantq JS framework.
+(More frameworks to be added)
-   - Lightweight: Minimal footprint optimized for performance.
+- **Lightweight:** Minimal footprint optimized for performance.
-   - Customizable: Adapt the library to fit your project's unique needs for functionality and style.
+- **Customizable:** Adapt the library to fit your project's unique needs for functionality and style.
-   - Declarative: Write your forms in JavaScript and define forms with a concise schema for better readability and maintainability.
+- **Declarative:** Write your forms in JavaScript and define forms with a concise schema for better readability and maintainability.
-   - Usability and Accessibility compliant: You just need to focus on defining form fields data.
+- **Usability and Accessibility Compliant:** You just need to focus on defining form fields data.
 Formique handles WCAG compliance for you.
-   - Mobile responsive: Formique forms are mobile responsive off the bat
+- **Mobile Responsive:** Formique forms are mobile responsive out of the box.
+- **Dynamic Features:** Implement nested conditional logic, dynamic dropdowns, and JavaScript-driven themes to enhance user experience.
+- **Progressive Enhancement:** Forms are designed to function with or without JavaScript, ensuring broad compatibility.

 ## Form Input Types Covered